-C. ADF&G Fisheries Management
+ADF&G Fisheries Management

-Aerial survey, acoustics estimates, and ASL data sets are essential parts of the current ASA model the Alaska Department of Fish and Game (ADF&G) uses to estimate the historical biomass and project prefishery run biomass a year ahead for management (e.g., Hulson et al. 2008).
-Additionally, the mile-days of milt and ASL data are part of the Bayesian formulation of the ASA model (Muridan 2015), and the scales collected from this archive were used in an EVOS funded project titled "PWS Herring Program - Scales as growth history records".
+Aerial survey, acoustics estimates, and ASL data sets are essential parts of the current ASA model the ADF&G uses to estimate the historical biomass and project pre-fishery run biomass a year ahead for management (e.g., Hulson et al. 2008).
+Additionally, the mile-days of milt and ASL data are part of the Bayesian formulation of the ASA model (Muridan 2015), and the scales collected from the ADF&G - Cordova archive were used in an Exxon Valdez Oil Spill Trustee Council funded project titled "PWS Herring Program - Scales as growth history records" project number 12120111-N.